-Wake-On-USB Keyboard
+Wake-On-USB Keyboard/Mouse

-This function allows you to use a USB keyboard to wake up a system from the S3 (STR - Suspend To RAM) state.
+This function allows you to use a USB keyboard or USB mouse to wake up a system from the S3 (STR - Suspend To RAM) state.

-- If you are using the Wake-On-USB Keyboard function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A. - If you are using the Wake-On-USB Keyboard function for 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.
+If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the 5VSB power source of your power supply must support $\geq 1.5A$.
+For 3 or more USB ports, the 5VSB power source of your power supply must support $\geq 2A$.